Available in VPC

 service.beta.kubernetes.io/ncloud-load-balancer-healthcheck-port.{port} |

-Specify the service port used for health checks on a specific listener port. | - |
+Specifies the service port to be used for health checks for a specific listener port. | - |

-1. Public Subnet (for Internet Gateway only)
+1. Public subnet (for Internet gateway only)

 2. Private Subnet